 As for your gear, Lt.
 Burns has a ton of recommendations.
 Below are the best camping essentials he never camps without.

-What to bring on your next camping adventure, according to a forest ranger
+9 best camping essentials, according to a forest ranger 2022

 1. Supportive hiking footwear